waxim/waxim/README.md

 ### ⭐ Highlights

-- CTO for leading Sports Tech company MatchPint, overseeinga series of digital transformation projects and buildingsolidengineering practises and culture.
+- CTO for leading Sports Tech company MatchPint, overseeing a series of digital transformation projects and building solid engineering practises and culture.

 - Technical architect and Lead engineer for the membership mobilization team at The Labour Party.

-- VP of Engineering at a fintech startup, building anengineering team from 4 to 24 in 6 months, designedand implemented thetechnical strategy to break an existing monolith intomicroservices and standardised development workflows.
+- VP of Engineering at a fintech startup, building an engineering team from 4 to 24 in 6 months, designed and implemented the technical strategy to break an existing monolith intomicroservices and standardised development workflows.

 - Twice a winner of PayPal’s Charity Hack, leading to the founding of VC backed startup givey.com
 <!--